 Over the years, I've had some on and off issues with my Achilles tendon.
-It flares up and I limp a bit...and I get to hear a bunch of "The foot doctor needs a foot doctor" comments from my Houston podiatry patients.
+It flares up and I limp a bit.
+Then I get to hear a bunch of "The foot doctor needs a foot doctor" comments from my Houston podiatry patients.
 And honestly, I should know better.

 Why Achilles Tendons are So Tricky to Treat

-Once an Achilles tendon is inflamed, it doesn't take much to make it worse.
+Once there's inflammation in your Achilles tendon, it doesn't take much to make it worse.
 In my case, something as simple as running through the Houston airport trying to catch my flight (Thanks TSA!!!) in shoes was a frequent trigger.
 By the time I'd get up to deplane at my connection, I was hurting.
-At that point, by only option was to shop the airport for some overpriced Aleve.
+At that point, my only option was to shop the airport for some overpriced Aleve.

 Homeopathic Treatments for Achilles Pain

 As a podiatrist, I went through rigorous medical training.
 So, I'm not always in favor of alternative medicine.
 But I've reviewed the American Academy of Orthopedic Surgeons' studies on Traumeel.
 (It's an anti-inflammatory medication that comes as an ointment, gel, tablet or injectable.)

 Traumeel combines a number of homeopathic components to provide an anti-inflammatory effect.
 Many people who hope to limit their prescription medication use prefer this option.
 Because it's a more natural solution.
 And, studies show that Traumeel is a safe and effective alternative for a prescription topical NSAID.

 For that reason, I've been able to use the injectable form of Traumeel with great success in my Houston podiatry practice.
 As I hinted at earlier, many physicians use cortisone injections when you've got soft tissue structure inflammation, such as a tendonitis.
 And, in most cases, it addresses and gets rid of that inflammation and pain.